fedemoles/fedemoles/README.md

 <br>

-- 🌱 I’m currently learning Web Development, JS, REACT and other frameworks and programming languages
+- 🌱 I’m currently learning Web Development, JS, REACT and other frameworks and programming languages.

 - 📫 How to reach me **fededevcod@gmail.com**

-- 😎 Fun fact :- Travel, Food, Videogames, Movies and Music🎵 are the reasons to live.
+- 😎 Fun fact :- Code💻, Travel✈, Food🍝, Videogames🎮, Movies🎞 and Music🎵 are the reasons to live.

 <br>